Ferlab-Ste-Justine/clin-pipelines-dags/doc/test/nextflow_setup.md

     kubectl apply -f doc/test/templates/nextflow/mock_minio.yaml -n cqgc-qa
    ```

+    Note:
-   Note that we did not use the Minikube mount command to copy Minio state files.
-This is because it causes the minio pod to crash.
+    We chose to not use the `minikube mount` command to copy Minio state files because it causes the Minio pod to crash due to a permission issue.
+It might be worth trying again with the additional options `--uid 0 --gid 0` when running the minikube mount command.
+This should set the owner and group to root for the mounted folder in the minikube container.

 4. **(Optional) Verify minio setup**